 We are covered in newness.
 Never before have new things been so new.
 That’s right, folks, Leika is at it again, bending genres, wowing assembled faces, and generally impressing on the live circuit.
 Being a productive bunch, we have written a number of new songs, and are working on many more.
-You might imagine that there was some sort of second album in the offing.
-Keep tuned to Leika FM for more info…
+Our new album ‘Love on the Run’ is on iTunes, Spotify and Amazon…and also as a strictly limited edition (30 copies) only available at Brill Cafe in Exmouth Market, Clerkenwell, London.

 Chris Hawkins describes “Love Love Love” by Leika as ‘a fine piece of work’, happily advising his listeners to ‘watch out for the lyrics’.